bbc/software-engineering-technical-assessments/election-api-golang/tasks.md

 The scoreboard should show:
 - The seats for each party
-- The overall winner if there is one
+- The overall winner (i.e. the party with 325 or more seats) if there is one

+There is a function in the [app.go](api/app.go) to put your implementation.
+You will also need to [complete the tests](api/app_test.go) alongside your implementation.

 Bonus information for the scoreboard:
 - The total votes for each party
 - The total share of the vote for each party.
 So the percentage of votes for each party.

 ### Possible other implementations